 To SBR-enable your software, you may need to refer to the following information:

 - SBR Web Services Implementation Guide (WIG)

-To begin the build phase of the journey, you may need to refer again to the resources listed in the Design phase, as well as refer to the information provided in the following documents:
+To begin the build phase, you may need to refer again to the resources listed in the Design phase, as well as:

 - MIG documents for a specific reporting obligation

-- the conformance suite for the corresponding reporting obligation, and
+- the conformance suite for the corresponding reporting obligation

 - relevant Schematron files for a specific reporting obligation

 - enable your product to use the SBR Taxonomy

 - test the end-to-end process (ie from the time the user initiates a reporting transaction to the time it is successfully completed)

 - undertake compliance testing of your product in accordance with the SBR compliance regime